noah/vim256-color/README.md

     % git submodule foreach git pull
     % ./update_links.sh

+May be necessary to run:

+    % git submodule update --init --recursive

+I say "may" because let's be honest, git submodules are pure voodoo.

 `update_links.sh` is a git pre-commit hook, I provide it here since these hooks aren't versioned by git...